Breastfeeding

 I have become an avid breastfeeding advocate after my experience with breastfeeding has been so wonderful and educational.
 I would love for other moms to have the same empowering experience.

-I never imagined I would breastfeed my son for over 5 years.
+I never imagined I would breastfeed my son for this many years.

-Breastfeeding my son is one of my proudest achievements in life, and I hope to help other moms succeed with breastfeeding so they may feel that same joy.
+Breastfeeding my son is one of my proudest achievements in life, and I hope to help other moms succeed with breastfeeding so they may feel that same joy and are able to give their children the healthy start that comes from breast milk that is specifically made for just them by their mom.

 Breastfeeding Resources: